superluminar-io/terraform-workshop/README.md

 1. [Static Hosting](./1-static-hosting): Get started with Terraform and deploy the first AWS resources
 2. [Simple API](./2-simple-api/): Extend the codebase and create a simple HTTP API using AWS API Gateway and AWS Lambda
-3. [Code Structure](./3-code-structure/): Refactor the codebase and learn more about naming conventions and commong code structures.
-4. [Environments](./4-environments/): Extend the codebase and prepare everything for multiple environments (e.g. staging and prod).
+3. [Environments](./3-environments/): Extend the codebase and prepare everything for multiple environments (e.g. staging and prod).
 Learn more about modules.
-5. [Remote Backend](./5-remote-backend/): Manage Terraform state remotely using AWS S3.
+4. [Remote Backend](./4-remote-backend/): Manage Terraform state remotely using AWS S3.
-6. [Terragrunt](./6-terragrunt/): Use Terragrunt to automate the creation of the remote state and clean up the environments.
+5. [Terragrunt](./5-terragrunt/): Use Terragrunt to automate the creation of the remote state and clean up the environments.

+## 📖 Further Reading

+- Best practices for [code structure](https://www.terraform-best-practices.com/code-structure) and [naming conventions](https://www.terraform-best-practices.com/naming)

 ## 👩‍⚖️ License

 See [LICENSE](./LICENSE.md).